axsh/wakame-vdc/vmapp/windows-image-build/README.md

 One of these is put on a floppy image (and renamed to Autounattend.xml) when booting from the Windows install DVD ISO.
-The file gives the Windows installer enough information to proceed automatically to a running copy of windows.
+The file gives the Windows installer enough information to proceed automatically until KVM is booted with a fresh install of Windows.

 ### FinalStepsForInstall.cmd